OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-089.md

 ## Psalm 89:49

 > Where are Your former acts of mercy, Lord,
-> Which You swore to David in Your faithfulness?
+> Which You pledged to David in Your faithfulness?

 ## Psalm 89:50

 > Remember, Lord, the taunt against Your servants;
-> How I carry in my heart the taunts of all the many peoples,
+> How I bear in my heart the taunts of all the many peoples,

 ## Psalm 89:51

 > With which Your enemies have taunted, Lord,
-> With which they have taunted the footsteps of Your anointed.
+> With which they have mocked the footsteps of Your anointed.

 ---

 ## Psalm 89:52

-> Blessed be the Lord forever!
+> May the Lord be praised forever!
 > Amen and Amen.